nemonik/hands-on-DevOps/README.md

     development: }
 ```

 This is perfectly normal.
 The course's Ansible code will poll GitLab waiting for it to spin up.
 This is only a problem if the polling hits its limit.
 If this does happen then the deployment of the long running tools will stop.
+Usually, GitLab is up by try 30.

 ### 9.7.3.
 Drone CI, an example of CICD orchestrator